babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 Full consumer code [here](https://github.com/mapr-demos/mapr-streams-mxnet-face/blob/master/consumer/deploy/mapr_consumer.py).

-## Conclusion on using Kafka / MapR-ES for video transport:
+## Benefits of using Kafka / MapR-ES for video transport

 As I mentioned before, my previous CV field study used NFS to copy images from cameras to the MapR filesystem and I notified CV workers to download and process them by publishing their file path into a Kafka topic (I used MapR's implementation of Kafka, called MapR-ES).
 However, using pub/sub streams to broadcast the image bytes is better than copying the image files via NFS.
 Here's why: